State offices are closed until Monday, Dec. 29. Wishing you a healthy and happy holiday season!

 Colorado law requires official immunization records.

-Vaccination records:
+Immunization records:

 1. For out-of-state campers only:

-2. For in-state campers:
+1. For in-state campers:

 Licensed day camps (with a school-age child care license)

-Vaccination records:
+Immunization records:

-2. Be documented on a CDPHE-approved Alternate Certificate of Immunization, OR
+2. Be documented on a CDPHE-approved Alternate Certificate of Immunization, or

 Some simple steps to take before the start of camp include: